Bernd Clüver

-Bernd Clüver (10 April 1948 in Hildesheim – 28 July 2011 in Palma, Spain) was a German singer.
+Bernd Clüver (10 April 1948 – 28 July 2011) was a German singer.

-Life
+Background

 Clüver became a famous German Schlager singer in Germany and had several hits during the 1970s.
 His best-known song is perhaps Der Junge mit der Mundharmonika which placed No. 1 in German Charts during 1973.

+A lot of his work was produced by Peter Orloff during the 1970s and early 1980s.

+Career

+By early December, 1979, the Aladin record label had extended its distribution pact and a Bernd Clüver release was one of the products being released.

+Death

-He died after a fall down from the stairs at his home in Mallorca.
+In 2011 Clüver died after falling down the stairs in his home in Mallorca and was buried at sea.